Self Esteem Activities for Teens: 5 Proven Ideas + Free Printable Activity Book

 I might struggle with the tech side of setting up a website.
 I might find it hard to get people to visit the site.

-The second part of this activity involves writing ‘Open When…’ Letters.
-These are such fantastic confidence building activities for young adults, helping them actively recognise their successes.
+The second part of this activity involves writing a letter to your future self through ‘Open When…’ Letters.
+These are fantastic confidence building activities for young adults, helping them actively recognise their successes.

 For each of your teenager’s goals, they will need to write two short letters: